Don’t let lockdown lock your dreams: Karnataka launches GetCETGo for CET, NEET students

 The Deputy CM said that this is a free online crash course programme to help students prepare for the CET 2020 and NEET 2020.
 Don't let the lockdown lock your dreams.
 Stay home, study online.
 All the best, he also said.

-The portal was launched by Chief Minister B S Yeddyurappa, Deputy CM Dr. C N Ashwath Narayan and medical education minister Dr K Sudhakar.
+The portal was launched by Chief Minister B S Yeddyurappa, Deputy CM Dr C N Ashwath Narayan and medical education minister Dr K Sudhakar.

 About the portal: